samuelbarrett1234/dbsi_project/README.md

 ## Project Structure

+Please find the formal report in the root of this repository, `REPORT.pdf`.

 Here is a summary of what is in each file in the `dbsi_project/` folder:
 - `dbsi_project.cpp` : The main application entrypoint.
 This is a good file to start with as it references the high-level interfaces of many other areas of the project.
 - `dbsi_types.h`, `dbsi_types.cpp` : definitions of types used throughout the project.
 Makes extensive use of C++17's `std::variant`.